 Microsoft has a guide, Manage continuous crawls in SharePoint Server 2013 that details turning on continuous crawls however the only method they show is with Central Administration.

-Here's how you set it up with PowerShell.
+How to set it up with PowerShell

 A continuous crawl works only on content sources that crawl SharePoint content.
 For this example, we’ll use the out of the box “Local SharePoint sites” content source as unsurprisingly it indexes only SharePoint content.
 We’ll also need a functioning search service application.
 In this example we assume there is a single search service application running in the farm.